julianavalenti/project_1/README.md

 ## Technology API

 The News API is an uncomplicated HTTP REST API that allows you to explore and acquire real-time articles from various online sources.

+The website uses the News API in two distinct manners:

+> ### News API *"Top headlines"*
+Shows user the most recents news about technology in the home page
+> ### News API *"Everything"*
+ search for articles over 80,000 news sources and blogs.

 ## User Experience